 (5)

 Remarkably, this seemingly convoluted combination of matrices actually is a well-studied operation in matrix theory, the parallel sum.
-The parallel sum of positive semidefinite matrices and is defined as
+The parallel sum of positive semidefinite matrices and

 (6)